Don: "What's on this?"

 If Sally photographed her food in 1965 with her brand new Kodak Instamatic 404 (that’s Instagram for those of you born in 2001), her set-up might look something like this.
 A disregard for the subtlety Betty attempts to epitomize, mod patterns, and audacious colors.
 Groovy.

 Sally's story in this episode ends when Betty comes to SCDP to retrieve her runaway daughter.
 Sally's immediate response is to RUN (I can't say I blame her).
 Unfortunately, Sally's escape is stopped by a trip and fall, but she finds comfort in a hug from Megan Calvet.
 With Faye's stature unmoved and out-of-focus in the background, the Mad Men creators foreshadow Don's abrupt transition from Faye to warm, kind Megan as a wife and mother figure for his children.
 Sally gives up momentarily and returns to Betty with her bruised knees and ego, not for the first or last time.

-Take a page out of Sally’s book and make The PPK’s Fronch Toast, then “mistake” rum for maple syrup.
-It’s not bad; take Don’s word for it.
+Take a page out of Sally's book and make Fronch Toast from Vegan with a Vengeance, then "mistake" rum for maple syrup.
+It's not bad; take Don's word for it.
 Or you might take a more palatable route and add the rum (or rum extract) to the batter prior to cooking.
-You could even make a maple butter rum sauce in lieu of syrup.